Clifford House Farm

 |Further details indoors|

-The kitchen is well equipped, and you should find everything you need for a self-catering break.
+The well equipped kitchen is newly refurbished with Oak and you should find everything you need for a self-catering break.
 You will receive a wearm welcome from our AGA, which is easy to cook with but we do also have a modern electric cooker, which is a bit more practical for instant cooking temperature!
-Although we don't have a high chair, we do have two booster seats to place on the dining chairs which are a pretty good substitute.
+Although we don't have a high chair, we do have two booster seats (available upon request) to place on the dining chairs which are a pretty good substitute.

 One bedroom (a twin) is on the ground floor.
 There is also a toilet on the ground floor, just off the entrance hall.